WWE SmackDown: Latin America

-SmackDown airs live on Fox Sports in Mexico and across Central and South America since 2014.
+SmackDown airs live on Fox Sports in Mexico and across Central and South America since 2014 until 2021.

-In Mexico, MVS aired SmackDown between 2005 and 2008, and Azteca 7 from 2008 to 2014.

 Canada

-In Canada, SmackDown has historically been aired by Sportsnet 360 (SN360, formerly known as The Score), as part of network owner Rogers Media's long-term deal with WWE.
-The program has historically aired sometimes in simulcast with the U.S. airing and sometimes a day before.
+In Canada, SmackDown was previously aired on Sportsnet 360 (SN360, formerly known as The Score), as part of a long term deal with Rogers Sports & Media.
+The program was mostly aired in simulcast with the U.S. airing but was broadcast the previous day from January 2015 to July 2016.
+This was due to conflicts with the channel's Thursday-night National Hockey League broadcasts.
 In 2005, when the taped show moved to Friday airings in the U.S., it remained on Thursdays in Canada for a period of time.
-During its return to Thursdays in the U.S. from January 2015 to July 2016, pre-recorded episodes of SmackDown aired on Wednesdays—one night earlier—due to conflicts with the channel's Thursday-night National Hockey League broadcasts.

-The program has aired in simulcast with the U.S. broadcast since it switched to a live format in July 2016, initially on Tuesdays and then moving back to Fridays in October 2019.

-Despite the move to Fox (which is widely carried on Canadian television providers), Rogers has not elected to simulcast SmackDown on its broadcast network Citytv to invoke potential simsub rights.
+When SmackDown transitioned to a live format in July 2016, the program returned to airing in simulcast with the U.S. broadcast, initially on Tuesdays and then moving back to Fridays in October 2019.
+Despite the move to Fox (which is widely carried on Canadian television providers) in 2019, Rogers did not elect to simulcast SmackDown on its broadcast network Citytv to invoke potential simsub rights.

-As Rogers holds the rights to the National Hockey League broadcasts, the program also airs on its OLN channel.
+As Rogers also held the rights to National Hockey League broadcasts, the program was occasionally pre-empted to OLN during the Stanley Cup playoffs.

-Jamaica

-In Jamaica, SmackDown airs live on Fridays on Flow 1, with a replay on Sundays.
+All archived broadcasts of SmackDown were available on the WWE Network until its closure in December 2024.
+Since January 1, 2025, WWE’s Canadian broadcast rights are held by Netflix.
+Select archived episodes are available for streaming on Netflix under the title SmackDown Vault, with live broadcasts beginning on January 10.
+The January 3 episode was streamed on WWE’s YouTube channel.
+The show does not air on the Canadian iteration of USA Network, which launched on the former Discovery Channel space on January 1.

 Asia, Africa and Oceania

-SmackDown airs live in the MENA region on Shahid Saturday mornings, and later on the same day, a one-hour version airs on MBC Action at 8PM Egypt Standard Time.
+SmackDown airs live in the MENA region on Netflix on Saturday mornings.

-SmackDown airs live in Australia on Saturday late mornings/early afternoons and Sunday afternoons on Fox8 and Friday nights on 9Go! as a one-hour version, and airs live in New Zealand on Sky 5 and Sunday nights on Prime as a one-hour version.
+SmackDown airs live in Australia on Saturday late mornings/early afternoons and Sunday afternoons on Fox8 and Friday nights on 9Go! as a one-hour version, and airs live in New Zealand and Australia on Netflix.

-SmackDown airs in China on various television networks.

 SmackDown airs in Fiji on Sky Pacific and Sky Fiji.

 SmackDown airs live in Pakistan and in Bangladesh, Nepal, Sri Lanka and India on Sony Ten and Kenya on Kenya Broadcasting Corporation.